The adaptive hash index enables

 wildcards also tend not to benefit.
 For workloads that do not

-benefit from the adaptive hash index feature, turning it off
+benefit from the adaptive hash index, turning it off reduces

-to predict in advance whether the adaptive hash index feature is
+predict in advance whether the adaptive hash index is appropriate

-appropriate for a particular system and workload, consider running
+for a particular system and workload, consider running benchmarks

 The adaptive hash index feature is partitioned.
 Each index is